AP 7400 Employee Travel

 RENTAL VEHICLES

-Travelers are encouraged to rent vehicles when less expensive than a mileage reimbursement (consider time loss to pick up/drop off car, and number of days car needs to be rented in calculation).
+Travelers are encouraged to rent vehicles when less expensive than a mileage reimbursement (consider time loss to pick up/drop off the car, gas, and the number of days the car rental needs to be rented in the calculation).
 Enterprise Rent a Car is the College’s preferred vendor for car rentals.

-Rental cars paid with College funds may not be used to carry any person not related to the College business.
+Rental cars paid for with College funds may not be used to carry anyone unrelated to the College business.
 If the family is traveling along, the traveler should rent the car themselves, and request reimbursement for the business-related portions of the trip.
 Some personal business, such as traveling to a restaurant while on a trip, is a legitimate use of a College-rented car.

-Forward the receipt to the business office.
-The receipt must clearly indicate the date paid, the dates and points of departure and arrival, the car “class”, and the total amount paid
+Email the receipt to the Business Office at [email protected] .
+The receipt must clearly indicate the date paid, the dates and points of departure and arrival, the car “class,” and the total amount paid.

 If an accident occurs, notify the automobile rental agency and immediately contact the Risk Management Office at (541) 956-7061.